tukanoidd/leaper/README.md

 ## Anyway, what is it?
 1. App Launcher
+2. Command Runner
-2. (Planned) File Finder
+3. (Planned) File Finder
-3. Maybe more
+4. Maybe more

 ## Why
 All existing ones ive tried either have issues with styling on NixOs on